RanchoGoose/MorphoSeg/README.md

 ### 5. Single image visualization demo

 For single image visualization, please open the inference.ipynb in jupyter notebook, put your testing images under the folder ./vis/, and then run the notebook for results.
 Note that you still need to install the dependencies first (Step 1).

+Please note that if you are not using the provided checkpoint, you will need to change the snapshot_path and other configs in the notebook.

 ## Reference
 [TransUNet](https://arxiv.org/pdf/2102.04306.pdf)